r0sies/training.artemis.gpu/index.md

 permalink: index.html  # Is the only page that don't follow the partner /:path/index.html
 ---

 **Synopsis:** Introduces GPU computing, and running GPU jobs on Artemis and other HPC systmes.
+The University of Sydney's Artemis HPC hosts several NVIDIA V100 GPUs.
+This course will help you to understand basic concepts of GPU programming.
+You will learn fundamentals of basic CUDA code, and write and run examples using C/CUDA, Matlab, and Python.
+You will undertake practical applications in Deep Learning using Python, Tensorflow, and Keras.
+You will learn how to set up suitable environemnts on Artemis for GPU-enabled applications to run, and how to run and submit jobs on the Artemis HPC GPU queue.

 **Target audience:** Students and staff who would like to learn how to use GPU enabled code, especially for Artemis HPC.
 Participants must have a valid USyd unikey.

 **Follow-on courses:** This course is **part** of the **[Artemis HPC Training Series]({{ site.series_home }})**.

-This first lesson is intended as part one of a pair, with ‘_Introduction to the Artemis HPC_’ in the morning and [‘_Data transfer and RDS for HPC_’]({{ site.sih_pages }}/training.artemis.rds) in the afternoon.
+This first lesson is intended as part one of a pair, with [‘_Introduction to the Artemis HPC_’]({{ site.sih_pages }}/training.artemis.introhpc) in the morning and [‘_Data transfer and RDS for HPC_’]({{ site.sih_pages }}/training.artemis.rds) in the afternoon.
 It is recommended to register for both, however you may choose to take these courses on separate days as suits your needs.

-The third course in the series, [‘_Intermediate Artemis HPC_’]({{ site.sih_pages }}/{{ site.github.repository_name }}), extends users' knowledge of the PBS Pro scheduling system, and builds scripting skills for automating large workflows on HPC.
+Another course in the series, [‘_Intermediate Artemis HPC_’]({{ site.sih_pages }}/{{ site.github.repository_name }}), extends users' knowledge of the PBS Pro scheduling system, and builds scripting skills for automating large workflows on HPC.

-A specialised lesson, ['_Matlab on Artemis: The MDCS_']({{ site.sih_pages }}/training.artemis.mdcs), is an optional course for users of MATLAB who would like to submit jobs directly to the cluster from their local computers.
+A specialised lesson, ['_Matlab on Artemis: The MDCS_']({{ site.sih_pages }}/training.artemis.mdcs), is a course for users of MATLAB who would like to submit jobs directly to the cluster from their local computers.

 > ## Prerequisites
 > Competency on the Unix/Linux command line: